oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

 | What you will learn     | How to implement the genetic algorithm using the Data-parallel Extension for Numba* (numba-dpex)?
 | Time to complete        | 8 minutes

->**Note**: The libraries used in this sample are available in Intel® Distribution for Python* [Intel® Distribution for Python*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html).
+>**Note**: This sample is validated on Intel® Distribution for Python* Offline Installer and AI Tools Offline Installer.
+For the full list of validated platforms refer to [Platform Validation](https://github.com/oneapi-src/oneAPI-samples/tree/master?tab=readme-ov-file#platform-validation).

 ## Purpose